serguei-k/input-form-dialog/README.md

 Second, you call the modal `FormData::getInput` function by passing the reference to the data object.
 If the user accepts the dialog then the data object will hold the new values chosen by the user.

 To retrieve the new values from `FormData` you should use the templated `FormData::at` method.
-This method will try and cast the widget value to the desirared type.
+This method will try and cast the widget value to the desired type.
 Note that in a debug build if the provided key does not exist or the cast is impossible then an assertion will be raised.

 Additionally, you might want to create `FormOptions` object and specify some of the options that control the properties of widgets used by the dialog.

 Currently the following options are available:
-- set numeric limits, step and percision
+- set numeric limits, step and precision
 - set whether combo box or radio button group is used
 - set whether the combo box / radio button group returns current item text or index